jamesefhawkins/jamesefhawkins.github.io/reading/index.md

 ### Sheila in the Wind, Adrian Hayter

-My wife's family are into sailing 100 year old small yachts.
-The boat in this story is the sister of my wife's family's boat.
-That sounds grander than it is.
+The author documents his journey in a 100 year old yacht from the UK to Australia, without a motor.
+The boat in this story is the sister of my wife's family's boat, so it was an interesting personal read.

 ## Sport